bidhya/SWORD_Dashboard/Running_Notes.md

 - overlay USGS stage over SWOT WSE.
 - Added Datum as difference between minimum of SWOT and USGS_Stage
 - Pulling datums from USGS using pandas and converted to meters
+- Display reachid and gage in a html div so it is selectable

 ## Mar 15, 2024
 - Display the gage Id correspondig to Reach.